-2. Information Release Form: The Information Release Form, Appendix B of this regulation, may be completed as needed for release of information regarding newborn screening for inborn metabolic errors and hemoglobinopathies to persons other than those specified elsewhere in this regulation.
+2. Authorization to Release Information Relative to Newborn Screening for Inborn Metabolic Errors and Hemoglobinopathies (Information Release Form): The Information Release Form may be completed as needed for release of information regarding newborn screening for inborn metabolic errors and hemoglobinopathies to persons other than those specified elsewhere in this regulation.